SEEG-Oxford/seegSDM/seegSDM_tutorial.md

 # plot the template raster
 plot(template)

-# the pseudo-absences as hoolow circles
+# the pseudo-absences as hollow circles
 plot(pseudo, add = TRUE, pch = 1)

 # and the occurrence points as filled circles